raul23/equifax-data-breach/technical_questions.rst

     back into an enterprise network that does not rely on an infected system calling back to a remote command and control server.
 It has been used by several threat groups.
 [M]_

+    It is approximately 4 kilobytes in size, first discovered in 2012.
+[W]_

 - `SUPERNOVA`_: